 Terry Meyers, College of William & Mary professor, thinks he has found the oldest black schoolhouse in the U.S.

-Terry Meyers, an English professor at the College of William and Mary, thinks he may have found the nation's oldest surviving schoolhouse for black children.
-According to CBS affiliate WJZ 13, Meyers said he believes the college, at Benjamin Franklin's urging, played an instrumental role in opening the Williamsburg Bray School in 1760 to educate both free and enslaved blacks.
+WJZ 13, Meyers said he believes the college, at Benjamin Franklin's urging, played an instrumental role in opening the Williamsburg Bray School in 1760 to educate both free and enslaved blacks.

 The find would be remarkable not only for its historical significance, but for its location in the political and ideological epicenter of slavery.
 The college itself was funded by taxes on tobacco harvested by slaves.
 The college, its faculty and even some students owned slaves, and slave labor built core campus buildings, maintained the grounds and fed the residents.